Carpet Cleaning in stevenage

-For customers with pets, it is essential that your hoover has a rotating brush.
+For customers with pets, it is essential that your vacuum has a rotating brush.
 Hair ties into the fibres of the carpets and without the brush you will find it near impossible to remove.

-Once as much of the insoluble soil as possible has been removed from the customer, its time to tackle what is left - the soluble soil.
+Once as much of the dry soil as possible has been removed from the carpet, its time to tackle what is left - the soluble soil.
 This type of soil has stuck to or soaked into the carpet fibres, most can be washed out, however some may of permanently stained the carpet.
 Depending on the customers needs, make up of the carpet and the level of soiling we will choose an appropriate product to spray the entire carpet with.
 Most of our cleaning products come from the excellent range of supplied by Alltec.
 They range from powerful degreasing solutions suitable for commercial environments such as shops, bars & restaurants to mild environmently friendly products.
-Using the appropriate dilution, the entire carpet is sprayed the choosen product, which will immediately start to break down grease and grime in the carpet.
+Using the appropriate dilution, the entire carpet is sprayed with the choosen product, which will immediately start to break down grease and grime in the carpet.

 Whilst the whole carpet to be cleaned is treated with a general cleaning product, indivudal areas are treated at the same time with an more specific product.
 Our mobile carpet cleaning warehouse (our van!) carries a wide range of products suitable for the treatment, removal or improvement for a wide range of carpet marks or stains.
 Identifying the cause of a stain is an important part of the initial survey as it will tell us how best to improve the stain efficiently.
 Smells can be treated with a variety of products, depending on the cause.
 We carry specific products to kill 99.9% of bacteria in carpets which is required to make safe carpets affected by urine or sewage.